 Bird feeders come in multiple shapes and sizes because birds do, too.
-Each feeder accommodates a different feeding style, and many are enticing to particular species.
+Each feeder accommodates a different feeding style, and many are enticing to a particular species.
 Before setting up your feeders, think first about what kinds of flyers you want to attract — and which ones are likely to oblige.
 Then, once you have a good bird-watching list, scout out the right locations and the best feeders to attract them.
 You can put out all these for the widest array of visitors or focus on a few types and get the best setup for just those eaters.
 Here are the six best bird feeders and what feathered friends you’ll probably see feeding at them.

 Putting up a hummingbird feeder all but ensures you’ll add a splash of color to your life.
 This one will bring in gorgeous birds and look nice in the window.
 Of course, the drawback is that you need to clean it often by hand.
 Don’t worry: A little soap and water will do the trick, and its glass construction means it will last a long time.
 Feeding hummingbirds saves your wallet, too, since you can make all the food yourself.
 Boil 1 part sugar and 4 parts water to create this concoction and refrigerate any left over right away.
 It’ll take your neighborhood birds a minute to find their new restaurant, but once they’ve discovered it (and given a rave review to their friends), you’ll never run out of visitors, provided you keep the food flowing.

 This is a classic bird feeder that adorns nearly every yard at one time or another.
-You’ll get large birds — and probably large squirrels — as guests at this one.
+You’ll get large birds — and probably large squirrels — as regulars at this one.
 Try hanging it from a strategic spot or mounting it on a pole to avoid squirrels, but that might be a losing battle.
 Instead, focus on attracting the birds you do like with the proper seed for them (don’t forget to keep it full).
 We suspect you’ll spot a menagerie here, especially jays and cardinals since it’s welcoming to bigger animals.
 Unlike the hummingbird feeder, you won’t bring this one indoors often, and should make sure it’s reachable by hose or bucket for proper cleaning.

 Juncos and blackbirds will hop up to this platform for breakfast, lunch, and dinner.
 Tray feeders provide one of the best viewing experiences since there’s no contraption to block the birds, and that can make cleaning easier as well.
-But the big issue with the platforms is that your feed stays open to the elements at all times.
-Luckily, the trays aren’t that deep, which means refilling becomes a daily thing.
+But the big issue with the platforms is that the food stays open to the elements at all times.
+Luckily, the trays aren’t too deep, which means refilling becomes a daily thing.
 Toss old seed that may have gotten wet; that’s a breeding ground for mold, some of which is harmful to our bird friends.
 Assuming your feeder attracts a lot of birds, you should have no problem getting them to eat the day’s offerings in a timely fashion.

 Nyjer, or thistle seed (say that 10 times fast), encourages finches to visit since it contains a lot of oil, which provides much needed energy to little birds.
-Unlike that almost-free hummingbird food, though, it can cost a pretty penny to keep this one stocked full time.
+Unlike that almost-free hummingbird food, though, it can cost a pretty penny to keep this one stocked.
 It’s important to pick a feeder that holds the seeds in well so the birds don’t waste it.
 Amazingly, the squirrels leave this one well alone as they don’t have much interest in the flowery seeds that finches chow down on.